 No. Starting over duplicates information and complicates things.
 Inform the MASC Registrar of what kind of changes you need to make.
 The registrar will determine the easiest and most efficient way to deal with them.
 Occasionally, you will need to start over again but contact the MASC Registrar first.

 The quickest way to get another copy of your invoice is to log into the registration website again.
 This action takes you to your dashboard.
 Any invoice that you have created is listed.
 Click on the one you need and print it out.
 If you have more than one invoice, but you need a single invoice that is comprehensive, contact the MASC Registrar.

 Unless you have participated in organizing a statewide event for many hundreds of people, you may not realize the amount of work that goes into efficiently planning and carrying out a successful event.
 Detailed planning for MASC events begins at least a year prior to the actual event.
 Facilities must be sought out and reserved.
-Event materials like folders, handouts, t-shirts, etc. must be pre-ordered, and food must be determined and arranged (including as many as 50 special diets) long before an event takes place.
+Event materials like folders, handouts, tee-shirts, name badges, etc. must be pre-ordered, and food must be determined and arranged (including as many as 50 special diets) long before an event takes place.
 A significant amount of money is spent or encumbered by the deadlines we set.
-Vendors are not likely or able to accept changes if they are too late, and if they are able to make changes, there is frequently additional charges applied.
+Vendors are not likely or able to accept changes if they are too late, and if they are able to make changes, there are frequently additional charges applied.
 Most of the costs for a participant have already been paid for by the time the deadline comes along.

 MASC strongly suggests that you arrange to have additional students ready to substitute for a delegate at a moment’s notice.
-As of 2017-2018, there is no additional fee for substitutes.
+There is no additional fee for substitutes.
 If you have complete paperwork for him/her, you can decide to bring a substitute right up to the time you leave for the event.
-The only exception to this is for convention when the sub is a different gender.
+The only exception to this is for the Convention if the sub is a different gender.
 In such a case, contact the MASC Executive Director.